Ring in holiday season with Silver Bells

 Editor in Chief

-LCC will be participating in the tradition of Silver Bells in several ways this year – through the annual Watch Party hosted in Gannon Commons as well as our very own Star and Paralympic Medalist Jayci Simon serving as Grand Marshal of the Parade.
+LCC will participate in the tradition of Silver Bells in several ways this year – through the annual Watch Party hosted in Gannon Commons, as well as our very own Star and Paralympic Medalist Jayci Simon serving as grand marshal of the parade.

 “Growing up in Michigan, I would always look forward to going to Silver Bells with my family.
-It really gets you in the Christmas spirit and it’s a good way to kick off holidays!” said Simon.
+It really gets you in the Christmas spirit and it’s a good way to kick off holidays!”
+Simon said.

 To finish the evening off there will be fireworks, as well as a drone light show set to music.
 Several sponsors of the event have even partnered together to distribute 10,000 LED wristbands that will “synchronize with the night’s musical performances,” according to the Silver Bells brochure.